-Teaching English overseas allows travelers to get paid to explore while making a real difference in the lives of students.
-Knowing how to speak English can be the ticket out of the cycle of poverty for a lot of kids all over the world.
-The awesome thing is that as an English teacher, you have the ability to help them gain that valuable skill!
+Teaching English overseas allows travelers to get paid to explore the world.
+Knowing how to speak English as a second language can provide that extra bump in university applications, lead to future job opportunities, or it might just be a goal to become bilingual.
+No matter the reason, the awesome thing is that as an English teacher, you have the ability to help them gain this valuable skill!

 While it is relatively straight-forward, with minimal eligibility requirements to apply for many English teaching positions, it shouldn’t downplay the fact that you are preparing for a paying teaching job that takes at least 4 years of university study to be an educator in a classroom the United States.